The Insurance Disputes Law Review: USA

 The other federal appellate courts that have addressed whether reverse pre-emption pursuant to the McCarran-Ferguson Act extends to international disputes involving the New York Convention have reached conflicting conclusions.
 Compare Stephens v.
-Am Int'l Ins Co, with ESAB Grp Inc v.
-Zurich Ins PLC.
+Am Int'l Ins Co,21 with ESAB Grp Inc v.
+Zurich Ins PLC.22

 Trends and outlook

 Data breach incidents, cyberattacks and hacking activities designed to obtain financial gain or access to sensitive personal information continue to proliferate at an unprecedented rate.
 As such, courts undoubtedly will be called upon to address the parameters of both first-party property and third-party liability insurance coverage for myriad cyber-related claims.
 A growing body of case law is defining the scope of coverage for losses arising out of fraudulently induced wire transfers under computer fraud provisions.
 In the coming months and years, courts will continue to apply governing state law to decide whether various coverage or exclusionary provisions in general liability and crime policies encompass specific factual scenarios.
-Additionally, novel questions of law are likely to arise, such as whether cyber-related losses, including damage to software or other computer system components, constitutes covered 'property damage' under general liability or first-party policies; whether and under what circumstances hackers' intentional taking of sensitive data constitutes a publication of private information sufficient to trigger personal and advertising injury coverage; the timing and number of losses or occurrences under applicable policy language; and the scope of coverage under directors and officers policies for cyber-related claims against a company by its shareholders or by regulatory agencies.
+Additionally, as highlighted and discussed in Section III, courts will continue to address novel questions of law, such as whether cyber-related losses, including damage to software or other computer system components, constitutes covered 'property damage' under general liability or first-party policies; whether and under what circumstances hackers' intentional taking of sensitive data constitutes a publication of private information sufficient to trigger personal and advertising injury coverage; the timing and number of losses or occurrences under applicable policy language; and the scope of coverage under directors and officers policies for cyber-related claims against a company by its shareholders or by regulatory agencies.
 Furthermore, the applicability of certain exclusions, including those related to acts of war or terrorism, professional services or disputes based on contract, are likely to take centre stage in emerging cyber-coverage disputes.

 Climate change is an emerging concern for insurers, based on the increasing frequency of wildfires, storms, floods and other natural disasters.
 As such, future litigation is likely to implicate the scope of coverage under both first-party property and third-party liability policies for the catastrophic losses – both physical and economic – associated with such natural disaster events.